adomigold/project_management/README.md

 ### Manual Testing
 Use tools like Postman to test the APIs:
-1. Import the provided Postman collection (if available).
 2. Test each endpoint using appropriate request bodies and headers.

 ---